xgandibleux/jTeachOPT/README.md

 # metaUKP
-Implementation in Julia of well-known optimization algorithms for pedagogical purposes
+Implementation in Julia (compliant Julia v1.0.0) of well-known optimization algorithms for pedagogical purposes

 Currently :